 Tools for Completing Your Brain Dump

 Once you’ve decided to try a brain dump, you need some tools of the trade!
 Don’t worry; it’s nothing fancy.
-All you really need is something to write with and something to write on – the good ole pen and paper method.
+All you need is something to write with and something to write on.
+You can start with a simple pen and notebook.
 But if you really want to get into it, getting the right “something” is ideal.

 I like to dump everything from my brain right into a journal freestyle.
 I write down everything, from my thoughts and feelings to my ideas and goals.
 Then, I write myself reminders and have little task lists in the margins.
 There’s no rhyme or reason to the order of what I write; it just gets written down as it enters my mind.